 Qualifying for a Semah Account:

 We have been establishing a relationship with Health Canada, and the Federal and Provincial government towards developing licencing specific to Indigenous traditional ceremonial use since 2015.
 We support the right for all people of all nations to ceremony in their own way.
 However, our licensing is specific to the ceremonial use of Semah according to the Indigenous culture and teachings of tribes within the boundaries of colonized Canada on Turtle Island (North America).
 If your intention for this Semah falls outside of this definition, then you must purchase your Semah elsewhere.
 We ask that you please be gentle and respectful of our ways if we refuse to sell Semah to you.
 Our refusal to sell to you is NOT in any way a judgement upon you and your ways of using this herb.
 It is, quite simply, illegal for us to do so.

 Semah is used for ceremony in many ways.
 It is one of our most sacred medicines.
 Not all people who use Semah in a ceremonial way are Sacred Pipe Carriers.
-Most often it is used as an offering to request teachings, to the Land and medicine Spirits when harvesting plants, or when taking the life of an animal for food and tools.
+Most often it is used as an offering to request teachings, to the Land and Medicine Spirits when harvesting plants, or when taking the life of an animal for food and tools.
 The Indigenous ceremonial use of Semah in the Sacred Pipe is rarer and is a very, very different thing than smoking it for recreational purposes.
-Even for those following this path, to become a Sacred Pipe Carrier is a very long process and involves the support of Elders and the community.
+Even for those following this path, to become a Sacred Pipe Carrier for the People is a very long process and involves the support of Elders and the community.
 Sacred Pipes are never purchased.
 They are made by the individual or else gifted by an Elder, and all this is done in a ceremonial way.

-At TLTP, we do our best to honour all these sacred gifts in the best way possible in order to protect the People and honour our path as carriers of these sacred items.
+At TLTP, we do our best to honour all these sacred gifts and their teachings in the best way possible in order to protect the People and honour our path as carriers of these sacred items.

 If you have more questions about our use of Semah, please follow some of the links at the bottom of this page.